CouncilDataProject/cookiecutter-cdp-deployment/README.md

 The short summary of setup tasks remaining are:

 -   The creation of a new GitHub repository for the instance.
--   Logging in or creating accounts for Google Cloud and Pulumi.
+-   Logging in or creating an account for Google Cloud.
 -   Initialize the basic infrastructure.
 -   Assign a billing account to the created Google Cloud project.
 -   Generate credentials for the Google Project for use in automated scripts.